MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 You can also use your browser's developer tools to view the URL for each asset on a page, or use a 3rd party network trace tool.

 > [!NOTE]
-> If you use a network tool such as Fiddler to test your assets outside of rendering the asset from a SharePoint page, you must manually add the referer header “Referer: `https://yourdomain.sharepoint.com`” to the GET request where the URL is the root URL of your SharePoint Online tenant.
+> If you use a network tool such as Fiddler to test your assets outside of rendering the asset from a SharePoint page, you must manually add the referrer header “Referrer: `https://yourdomain.sharepoint.com`” to the GET request where the URL is the root URL of your SharePoint Online tenant.

-You cannot test CDN URLs directly in a web browser because you must have a referer coming from SharePoint Online.
+You cannot test CDN URLs directly in a web browser because you must have a referrer coming from SharePoint Online.
 However, if you add the CDN asset URL to a SharePoint page and then open the page in a browser, you will see the CDN asset rendered on the page.

 For more information on using the developer tools in the Microsoft Edge browser, see [Microsoft Edge Developer Tools](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide).